WHY IS THE LOCAL CHURCH IMPORTANT?*

 Trials are the test of our faith, and it is our brothers and sisters in Christ who encourage us when we are in the thick of troubles and sharpen us when we err.
 It is our privilege to pray and care for each other when we are sick; hold each other up when we are weak; and keep each other accountable when we are tempted to sin.
 To serve each other in this way is how we not only grow with each other, but it serves as the means for us to grow in our relationship with God.

 BECOMING A MEMBER

 Ultimately at CTK we believe if the Bible is the cornerstone of our church, then membership is the cement that holds us all together.
 Both Christ and Paul pointed us toward membership for our encouragement, our protection, and our instruction.
 We seek to carry out the vision through our four-step process by which to join CTK.

-CTK Essentials Class - All prospective members and those who are interested in learning more about CTK must attend our Essentials class which cover various topics concerning our church:
+CTK Fundamentals Class - All prospective members and those who are interested in learning more about CTK must attend our Fundamentals class which cover various topics concerning our church:

 - Who we are